-A major fire broke out at the Northern Metal Recycling facility in Becker early in the morning of Tuesday, Feb.
-18. A large plume of dense, black smoke caused concern about air quality among residents in a large area.
-The fire is out and MPCA has conducted air monitoring during the fire, which burned for several days, and on Feb.
+A major fire broke out at the Northern Metal Recycling facility in Becker in the early hours of Feb.
+18, 2020.
+A plume of dense, black smoke caused concern about air quality among residents in a large area.
+The fire is out and MPCA conducted air monitoring during the fire, which burned for several days, and on Feb.
 21 issued an administrative order regarding cleanup of the site.

 - Northern Metals, LLC: Administrative Order (March 24, 2020)

 - Northern Metals, LLC: Administrative Order (Feb.
 21, 2020)